History of the Los Angeles County Sheriff's Department: 1920s to 1930s

 The first sub-stations were completed in 1924.
 They were the Florence (became Firestone Park Station in 1955) and East Los Angeles Stations.
 Two years later, the Vermont (became Lennox Station in 1948), Norwalk, Temple City and Newhall Stations were also completed, with the Altadena, Fairfax and San Dimas Stations completed within the next few years.

 In 1932, Sheriff Eugene Biscailuz was appointed Sheriff; he would hold that position until retiring in 1958.

 The marked patrol car system was inaugurated and uniforms were adopted in 1932.
 Prior to this time, all Departmental personnel wore civilian clothes.
 The Sheriff's School of Instruction, now known as the Sheriff's Academy, was opened in 1935.

 1940s to 1970s

 1963 - After 179 years of private police patrol, Catalina Island contracted with Los Angeles county. the Men's Central Jail was completed and the Sybil Brand Institute for Women was completed.

 1964 - The City of Industry Station was completed.
 The "Sky Knight" helicopter patrol was initiated in 1966.

+1968 - Establishment of the Special Enforcement Detail, one of the first SWAT team units in the United States, after the Los Angeles Police Department had founded their own SWAT team in 1967.

+1969 - On August 16, in the largest documented police raid in the history of California, more than one hundred officers from the Special Enforcement Detail are deployed at Spahn Ranch, leading to the arrest of Manson Family members due to suspicion of their participation in an automobile theft ring (unrelated to their later arrest in the Tate-LaBianca murders).

 1970 -The Special Enforcement and Emergency Services Bureau facilities were completed.

 1972 - The Automated Index System was initiated with instant access to criminal records and fingerprints from other justice agencies and summary probation sentences from county courts.
 Santa Clarita Valley Station was dedicated, replacing the old Newhall Station.

 1973 - The Communications Center began operations with computerized high speed dispatch facilities.